drewww/breach/docs/plan.md

 [DELAY UNTIL IMMEDIATE MODE IN PRISM]

+# Intents

+The design concept here is that NPCs should declare their intents a turn in advance.
+Then, act on them.

+This is straightforward to do if you are willing to wait a turn.
+In `act` you consume the moveintent and return the action it implies and move on.

+The problem is that we want to ALSO set the next intent smoothly.
+Which needs information from the action to inform.

+(Note: Intents are always expressed relative.
+So we're not moving to a target, we're moving to a point relative to our current location.
+Or shooting at a point relative to our location.)

+Another problem.
+I want to

+What are our options here?
+1. We could queue up the action and accept that our planning for the following turn is going to be questionable.
+In the rocket case, this is totally fine.
+   a.
+In the robot following case, it might be a little weird?
+But maybe it's okay?
+Let's try I guess.

 # Backlog

 1. (DONE) Find a better 32x32 font??
 This has been weirdly hard.